KDGE

-The station's studios are located along Dallas Parkway in Farmers Branch, Texas (although it has a Dallas address).
-The transmitter site is off West Belt Line Road in Cedar Hill.
+The station's studios are located along Dallas Parkway in Farmers Branch, Texas (although it has a Dallas address), and its transmitter site is off West Belt Line Road in Cedar Hill.
 KDGE broadcasts using HD Radio technology.
-Its HD2 digital subchannel carries an alternative rock format, known as The Edge.
+Its HD2 digital subchannel carries a bilingual AC format, known as "Magic".

 History

-Easy Listening format
+Easy listening format

-102.1 FM was authorized by the Federal Communications Commission in 1960 to broadcast as KFMF, but the station was not immediately built.
-KJIM AM 870 (now KFJZ) purchased the KFMF construction permit and it signed on the air on April 10, 1962, as KJIM-FM.
+The station was authorized by the Federal Communications Commission in 1960 to broadcast as KFMF, but it was not immediately built.
+KJIM (870 AM; now KFJZ) purchased the KFMF construction permit and it signed on the air on April 10, 1962, as KJIM-FM.
 At first, KJIM-FM simulcast the daytime-only AM sister station, to allow programming to be heard after sunset.
 Later, KJIM-FM switched to an automated easy listening instrumental format.
-KJIM-AM-FM acquired a UHF-TV permit in the mid-1960s to construct Channel 21 (today KTXA).
+KJIM-AM-FM acquired a UHF-TV permit in the mid-1960s to construct channel 21 (today KTXA).
 The company sold off AM 870 to raise capital.